AdaCore/spark2014/docs/guidance/main.rst

    procedure Proc_To_Exclude (..) with SPARK_Mode => Off;
    function Func_To_Exclude (..) return T with SPARK_Mode => Off;

-Only top-level subprograms can be excluded from analysis, i.e. subprogram units or subprograms declared inside package units, but not nested subprograms declared inside other subprograms.
+Only top-level subprograms can be excluded from analysis; i.e., subprogram units or subprograms declared inside package units, but not nested subprograms declared inside other subprograms.
 If a violation occurs inside a nested subprogram, you must exclude the enclosing top-level subprogram